QUOTES-Reactions to appointment of a US special counsel in Hunter Biden case | Politics

 "David Weiss can't be trusted and this is just a new way to whitewash the Biden family's corruption.
 Weiss has already signed off on a sweetheart plea deal that was so awful and unfair that a federal judge rejected it.
 We will continue to pursue facts brought to light by brave whistleblowers as well as Weiss's inconsistent statements to Congress."
 REPUBLICAN REPRESENTATIVE JAMES COMER, CHAIR OF HOUSE OVERSIGHT COMMITTEE, POSTING ON X, FORMERLY KNOWN AS TWITTER:

 "This move by Attorney General Garland is part of the Justice Department's efforts to attempt a Biden family coverup in light of the House Oversight Committee's mounting evidence of President Biden's role in his family's schemes selling 'the brand' for millions of dollars to foreign nationals...
 The Biden Justice Department is trying to stonewall congressional oversight as we have presented evidence to the American people about the Biden family's corruption."
-REPUBLICAN SENATOR THOM TILLIS ON X:
+REPUBLICAN SENATOR LINDSEY GRAHAM ON FOX NEWS:

+"Does anybody in their right mind trust the Weiss team to continue to fairly and impartially investigate the Hunter Biden and Joe Biden matter?
+I don't.
+So you've changed the title, but the problem's still the same."
+REPUBLICAN REPRESENTATIVE BYRON DONALDS ON X:

 "House Republicans are holding the corrupt Biden Fam & administration accountable & putting relentless pressure on them, resulting in this long overdue announcement.
 I hope Weiss will not continue slow-walking the investigations into the president's son.
 We need accountability."
 REPUBLICAN REPRESENTATIVE LAUREN BOEBERT ON X:

 "Merrick Garland just announced that he will appoint US Attorney Weiss as Special Counsel to look into Hunter Biden's matters.
 This is the same US Attorney who just tried to give Hunter a sweetheart deal.
 Given how Hunter has been treated this far, pardon me if I'm not extremely excited that anything will actually come of this."
-REPUBLICAN REPRESENTATIVE ANDREW CLYDE ON X:

-"Attorney General Merrick Garland just appointed David Weiss as Special Counsel to 'investigate' Hunter Biden.
-Weiss—who orchestrated Hunter's sweetheart plea deal—has ZERO credibility.
-This is nothing more than an attempt to conceal the Biden Crime Family's corruption."
+NIKKI HALEY, CANDIDATE FOR REPUBLICAN PRESIDENTIAL NOMINATION, ON FOX NEWS:

+"I don't trust it.
+I don't think the American people trust it.
+I don't think that the American people trust the Department of Justice or anything that this is going to do.
+I think this was meant to be a distraction."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)